ronel-sylvester/Predicting-EMT-Arrival-Times-for-Car-Crashes-/README.md

 # Predicting-EMT-Arrival-Times-for-Car-Crashes-

-The Accidents_Capstone.R file is where I manipulated the data and implemented a few machine learning models.
+The Accidents_Capstone.R file is where data was manipulated and machine learning models were implemented.

-The Arrival.ows file is where I implemented the multiple other machine learning models in Orange 3.
+The Arrival.ows file is where the remaining machine learning models in Orange 3 were tested.

 Crashes_Shiny_FInal.R is the predictive Shiny application.